gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 represent the relationship between the variables.
 This line is called a
 ***regression line*** and involves finding a line that best fits (explains variation in) the response variable for the given values of the explanatory variable.
+\index{regression line}
 For regression, it matters which variable you choose for $x$ and which you choose for $y$ -- for correlation it did not matter.
 This regression line describes the "effect" of $x$ on
 $y$ and also provides an equation for predicting values of $y$ for given